magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 * next, we can trigger the `calculate!` function inside the `validate-shopping-field!` listener when the internal validator does not grab an invalid input value;
-* finally, we can get rid of the `event` argument passed to the `calculate!` function, because there is no more a button event to listen at.
+* then, we can get rid of the `event` argument passed to the `calculate!` function, because there is no more a button event to listen at;
+* finally, we need to trigger the calculation as the latest activity done by the `init` function.

 Following is the final `shopping.cljs` source code updated with the above improvements: